-- Publication of a study about the calculation of "owned accommodation" in the CPI.
-The publication is evaluated favourably by external experts. - Annual report is delivered by Statistics Canada, and the quality of the analysis is evaluated favourably by external experts. - Relationship between average home prices, average rents and local earnings (with a smaller gap evaluated favourably).
+- Statistics Canada makes ongoing improvements to the calculation of "owned accommodation" in the CPI.
+The revised calculation is evaluated favourably by external sources. - Statistics Canada publishes an annual report about the relationship between monetary policy and the growing gap between home prices and earnings.
+The report is evaluated favourably by external experts. - Relationship between average home prices, average rents and local earnings (with a smaller gap evaluated favourably).